Didas-git/lilybird/packages/docs/src/content/docs/docs/handlers/events.md

   run: (client) => {
     console.log(`Logged in as ${client.user.username}`);
   },
-// This duplication is needed for typescript types to work properly
+// This duplication is needed for TypeScript types to work properly
-// This is also why this api isn't the best
+// This is also why this API isn't the best
 } satisfies Event<"ready">
 ```